-As of January 2017, 77 business schools in the world hold the "triple crown" accreditation from the most sought-after international accreditations: AACSB, AMBA, EQUIS.
-68,2% of them are from Europe.
+As of July 2017, 82 business schools in the world hold the "triple crown" accreditation from the most sought-after international accreditations: AACSB, AMBA, EQUIS.
+68% of the institutions are based in Europe.

 68 percent of AACSB-accredited Business Schools are based in U.S. but none of them holds the triple accreditation.
 UK-based Association of MBAs considers the MBA degree as a postgraduate degree with a program cohort averaging five years experience and requires that students must have at least three years of work experience.
 Most institutions in U.S. accept students with a bachelor degree with no or little work experience an don't meet the AMBA requirements.

 Furthermore, the AACSB accreditation body is widely recognized in North America and few institutions pursue another international accreditation.
 Only three U.S. business schools received the EQUIS accreditation: Krannert School of Management at Purdue University, Babson College (Olin Graduate School) and Bentley University.

 Additionally, pursuing multiple accreditations involve significant costs and seeking the triple accreditation requires an initial investment of at least $100,000.